SAVE 25% OFF WITH CODE "DEC25"

 To stop this, it is recommended that, as soon as construction is completed a preservative is applied to the exterior.
 It can be water or oil based, typically paint does the job remarkably well but use a good quality exterior one.
 This should be done every few years to preserve your sheds good looks and extend your investment

-TOP TIP: Before you buy, make sure your shed is fully pressure treated.
+TOP TIP: Before you buy, make sure your shed is fully pressure treated (not dip treated).
 A pressure treated shed will require less treatment and will ensure your shed is protected against rot and infestation.

 You will find that for most Dunster House Sheds, all timbers other than the roof and floor are pressure treated (If MR P5 has been used).
 Pressure treatment is a process that gives far higher-quality and longer-lasting results than dip-treatment.
 Unlike others on the market, even the framework is pressure-treated to ensure it lasts.
 All our pressure-treated timber carries a Genuine 10 Year Guarantee against fungal decay and insect infestation.
 We recommend that you treat external timber with good quality water repellent.